TSim – Turan Simulator

 Custom Tables for the Waveform

-In network-based waveforms, the connections between units are crucial.
-Additionally, the routing tables, cluster heads, and member lists created using these connections are critical for the proper functioning of the waveform.
+Network-based waveforms are founded upon radio connections among units.
+The routing tables, cluster heads, and member lists created using these connections are critical for the proper functioning of the waveform.
 Special screens have been defined in the system to monitor these tables.
 Through these screens, users can both observe the tables and automatically analyze their accuracy.

 Routing Tables